LucaLanziani/everythingdelivery/content/posts/episode-5.md

 Welcome to episode 5: It's Not Just Software!

 A short one this week, sub five minutes so you've got no excuse to not watch!
-Over the last few episodes we've done a load of talking, it's time to hand things over to our much smarter, better informed friends, who will talk to us about what and how to successfully deliver a project.
+Over the last few episodes we've done a load of talking, it's time to hand things over to our much smarter, better informed friends, who will talk to us about what we need to successfully deliver projects.

 <!--more-->